tauri-apps/tauri-docs/docs/guides/plugin.md

 ## Using a Plugin

-To use a plugin, just pass the plugin instance to the App 's `plugin` method:
+To use a plugin, just pass the plugin instance to the App's `plugin` method:

 ```rust
 fn main() {